Estimation of a Probability with Guaranteed Normalized Mean Absolute Error: Conclusion

 \section{Conclusion}

-The MAE in inverse binomial sampling has been analyzed.
-It has been shown that the estimator guarantees a certain value of the normalized MAE.
-This result is analogous to that known for the MSE, and allows to select a value of $\nnum$ that meets a prescribed error level irrespective of $p$.
+The MAE in the estimation of a probability $p$ by means of inverse binomial sampling has been characterized.
+It has been shown that the estimator guarantees a certain value of the normalized MAE irrespective of the unknown $p$.
+This allows to a priori select a value of the parameter $\nnum$ that meets a prescribed level of normalized error.

+The result is quite general, and has many potential applications.
+In particular, it can be used in simulation and analysis of communication systems, where the performance metric is typically the probability of a certain event.